 Other cultures have since adapted the custom of holding a post-partum baby shower.
 In Singapore, this is more commonly known as the ‘man yue’ in Mandarin2.

-Because ordering catered services might be a little too expensive for your baby shower in Singapore, ask your foodie friend to prepare some savory knick-knacks instead.
+Because ordering catered services might be a little too expensive, ask your foodie friend to prepare some savory knick-knacks for the event.
 Maybe you have an aunt who bakes for a living, where you can order a tower of decadent cupcakes.
 One of your girlfriends will certainly whip up some mimosas.
 For a ‘man yue’, it is a must to have red eggs.
 Red symbolizes good luck and blessings while the egg means fertility and new life6.

 The Day of Your Baby Shower in Singapore